-These organizations and companies provide products or services useful for blind and visually impaired persons seeking recreational opportunities.
-This list not necessarily a complete listing of all organizations, manufacturers or distributors nor does listing imply ACB endorsement.
+These organizations and companies provide products or services useful for blind and visually impaired people seeking recreational opportunities.
+This list not necessarily a complete listing of all organizations, manufacturers or distributors, nor does listing imply ACB endorsement

 Bicycling--see also under Sports Associations